vanzll/vanzll.github.io/_pages/about.md

 Greetings!
 I am Zhenglin Wan, an undergraduate student from CUHK-Shenzhen, majoring in Data Science.
 You can find my CV at [CV](https://drive.google.com/file/d/1fYYlj0MhJGsPPDdWUMB9LHMTqUo3bL1s/view?usp=sharing).
 My office/working station in campus: 320 A, ChengDao building (also known as Shenzhen key Laboratory of loT Intelligent Systems and Wireless Network Technology).

 During high school, I was fortunate to win the first prize in the Chinese High School Mathematics Olympics, during which I developed personalized paradigm of learning and the habit of independent study.
 This enables me to achieve nearly all A grades (4.0/4.0) in my major-related courses (statistics, mathematics, and computer science) in a self-directed way, which allowed me to save time and engage in challenging and interesting research projects.
 My primary research interests lie in: 1) **Decision-Making in Machine Learning**: How to embed the human's learning and decision-making patterns into machine's learning paradigm, such as Reinforcement Learning, Imitation Learning, Multi-agent systems?
+I am also interested in adopting statistical view to understand these problems.
 2) **The application of decision-making support systems in urban context**: such as smart transportation systems, environment monitoring, etc.

 ---